eso/edps-doc/source/quick/reduction.md

 ```{include} ../common/reducing_demo_1.md
 ```
-c.
+d.
 Choose a pipeline workflow that matches the data to be reduced.
 The workflows offered in this selector depend on the installed pipelines.

    ````{figure} figures/select_workflow.jpg
    :alt: select_workflow